LAKESIDE COURT: AN ENERGY EFFICIENT HOUSE

 Heating the house

-Solar hot water collectors provide most of the heating for domestic hot water, some of the radiant floor heating, and all of the heating for the exercise pool.
+Solar hot water collectors provide most of the heat for domestic hot water and are a secondary source of heat for the radiant floor heating system.
+Excess heat is transfered to a basement exercise pool.
 The Illinois Department of Commerce and Community Affairs (now called the Department of Commerce and Economic Opportunity) contributed $5,000 towards the cost of the system through its Renewable Energy Resources Rebate Program.

 A highly efficient advanced combustion fireplace serves as an additional source of heat.
 Natural-gas-fired boilers complete the heating system.